jsquyres/libfabric/README-mr-notify.md

 }
 ```

+## Providers

+Providers are generally responsible for ensuring that events show up on the EQ when registered memory becomes invalidated.

+### usnic provider plan

-3. In the usnic provider, we'll check the ummunotify-style mmap'ed counter during `fi_eq_read()` to see if any changes have occurred down in the kernel.
+In the usnic provider, we'll check the ummunotify-style mmap'ed counter during `fi_eq_read()` to see if any changes have occurred down in the kernel.

 If any changes have occurred, we'll make the expensive downcall/read calls to read the details of the ummunotify events from the kernel, and then stuff them into the EQ.